C-C-A-A/CologneProtocol-QGIS/README.md

 ### Other resources

-There exist other manuals and recourses to fulfill the first two parts of the **Cologne Protocol**.
-The above mentioned publications is not only accompanied by an `QGIS` manual but also by manuals for `R`, `MapInfo` and `ArcGIS`.
+There are other manuals and recourses to fulfill the first two parts of the **Cologne Protocol**.
+The above mentioned publication is not only accompanied by an `QGIS` manual but also by manuals for `R`, `MapInfo` and `ArcGIS`.
 Please see the publication for more information.

 ### Licence: